mdsufz/MuDoGeR/Manual_MuDoGeR.md

 Additional modularity for this module is scheduled to happen.

+**Please refer to Module 2 final consideration to understand the folder structure from Module 2.**

 ### 2.a: Prokaryotic sequences binning

 The binnig process starts by using [**Metabat2**](https://peerj.com/articles/7359/), [**Maxbin2**](https://academic.oup.com/bioinformatics/article/32/4/605/1744462), and [**CONCOCT**](https://www.nature.com/articles/nmeth.3103) to bin the sequences from the ```final_assembly.fasta``` file.
 Following, the results from all binners are used to refine bacterial bins.
 For bacterial bins, the refinement process uses 50% minimum completeness and 10% maximum contamination as default.
 For archeal bins, the refinement process uses 40% minimum completeness and 30% maximum contamination as default.
 The refinement process used is implemented in [**metaWRAP**](https://github.com/bxlab/metaWRAP).
 Finally, MuDoGeR removes redundant bins.

 The most relevant files from this step are the prokaryotic bins inside the ```unique_bins/``` folder.
-Please refer to Module 1 final consideration to understand the folder structure from Module 1.

 ### 2.b: Taxonomic classification, quality estimation, and gene annotation.